-The Waipipi Wind Farm will be owned and operated by Tilt Renewables and the investment decision to commence construction was announced in August 2019 with the electricity to be sold to Genesis Energy under a 20-year offtake agreement.
+The Waipipi Wind Farm will be owned and operated by Mercury and the investment decision to commence construction was announced in August 2019 with the electricity to be sold to Genesis Energy under a 20-year offtake agreement.

 An event to celebrate the commencement of construction was held in November 2019.